-Final approval and responsibility for the educational programs, all legal matters, and the fiscal integrity and stability of the District rest with the Governing Board, as evidenced by the Governing Board's pledge "to carry out its policy-making responsibilities with the highest ethical standards as it fulfills its mission to promote student learning, progress and development" and to do so will "approve budgets that maintain the fiscal integrity and stability of the District" as found in Board Policy 1010 ("Code of Ethics of the Governing Board").
+Final approval and responsibility for the educational programs, all legal matters, and the fiscal integrity and stability of the District rest with the Governing Board, as evidenced by the Governing Board's pledge "to carry out its policy-making responsibilities with the highest ethical standards as it fulfills its mission to promote student learning, progress and development" and to do so will "approve budgets that maintain the fiscal integrity and stability of the District" as found in Board Policy 1010, Code of Ethics of the Governing Board.

 The Board exercises its responsibility in educational quality by adhering to all policies relating to educational planning, standards of scholarship, and student success.
-Board members ensure that adequate funding is maintained to support high-quality programs and services.
-In addition, the Board reviews and approves curricular and program offerings, educational and facility master plans, the five-year construction plan, and other activities related to the maintenance of educational quality.
+Board members ensure that adequate funding is maintained to support high quality programs and services.
+In addition, the Board reviews and approves curricular and program offerings educational and facility master plans the five-year construction plan, and other activities related to the maintenance of educational quality.
 Board members participate in the development of and approve the District Strategic Plan.

-Board Policy 5031 ("Fiscal Management") indicates "District administration keeps the Governing Board current on the fiscal condition of the District as an integral part of policy and decision-making."
+Board Policy 5031, Fiscal Management, indicates "District administration keeps the Governing Board current on the fiscal condition of the District as an integral part of policy and decision making."
 The Governing Board plays a crucial role in fulfilling its ultimate responsibility in maintaining the fiscal integrity of the District by monitoring and/or participating directly in decisions related to District finances.

-The Governing Board Agenda Master Planning Calendar outlines the reports - noted by action or as information - that the Board will receive during any given fiscal year, as well as study sessions on topics such as facilities, budget, and accomplishments toward strategic directions.
+The Governing Board Agenda Master Planning Calendar outlines the reports the Governing Board will receive during any given fiscal year, noted by action or as information, in addition to topic-specific study sessions, such as facilities, budget, strategic directions accomplishments, etc.

-On a regular basis, the Board reviews and/or approves the following reports in assessing the financial condition of the District:
+On a regular basis, the Board reviews and/or approves the following reports in assessing the financial condition of the District.

 - Budget transfers and adjustments.
-This report shares sources and uses of various District funds. - Community College Fiscal Services (CCFS)-311Q prior to submission to the California Community Colleges Chancellor's Office (CCCCO).
-This report reviews the unrestricted portion of the general fund and includes a four-year comparison of revenues and expenditures, as well as significant fiscal events for current and future reporting.
+This report shares sources and uses of various District funds. - Community College Fiscal Services (CCFS)-311Q prior to submission to the state chancellor's office.
+This report reviews the unrestricted portion of the general fund and includes a four-year comparison of revenues and expenditures, as well as significant fiscal events for current and future reporting. - Financial statements.
+These reports show budget-to-actual revenue and expenditure data for all budgeted funds of the District.

-- Financial statements.
-These reports show budget-to-actual revenue and expenditure data for all budgeted funds of the District. - Report on investments.
+• Report on investments.
 This report gives details of the types and yields on investments owned by the District.

 The Governing Board receives Quarterly Financial Statements in which the status of spending in several areas, as well as enrollment information, is given.
 Annually, the Governing Board participates in a study session focused only on the budget for the upcoming year.
-This session is inclusive, in that it features a report on the financial condition of the District, in compliance with guidelines established by CCCCO in the Sound Fiscal Management Checklist."
+The session is inclusive in that it includes a report on the financial condition of the District in compliance with guidelines established by the state chancellor's office in the Sound Fiscal Management Checklist.